|Study location||Estonia, Tallinn|

 Specific requirements for Non-EU applicants:

 Students who require a visa for entry to Estonia will have to apply separately for a Temporary Residence Permit for Study at the closest Estonian Embassy.
 Please find information about the terms of the Temporary Residence Permit for Study in Estonia on the website HERE

-The programme has three specialisations:
+The programme has two main specialisations: